 The form is now closed.
 Questions?
 Please contact the NCTE Events Team.

-A Few Notes about Preparing Your NCTE Annual Convention Proposal
+A Few Important Notes about Preparing Your NCTE Annual Convention Proposal

-- Each NCTE Annual Convention proposal must include teacher voices.
-Please provide teacher names within the proposal form.
+- Each NCTE Annual Convention proposal must include teacher voices (at least one teacher from any level must be a presenter, including college faculty, preservice teachers, teacher educators, teacher librarians, literacy coaches, and retired teachers).
+Please provide the teacher name(s) within the proposal form.

 - This proposal form will look a bit different from last year, as it is a new platform for us.
 If you have any questions as you are developing your proposal, please let us know (NCTEevents@ncte.org).